-Optical sensors measure the physical quantity of light rays coming from any source (the sun, bulbs, fire, etc.) and then convert this into electrical signals, which can be read by either the user or an electronic instrument. optical sensors are generously used in an array of different IoT devices or applications.
+Optical sensors measure the physical quantity of light rays coming from any source (the sun, bulbs, fire, etc.) and then convert this into electrical signals, which can be read by either the user or an electronic instrument.
+Optical sensors are generously used in an array of different IoT devices or applications.
 They are used in healthcare, environment monitoring, energy, aerospace, and other industries.
-The biggest example of optical sensors being used in cutting-edge loT technology is automated cars.
-The induction of optical sensors in this space has allowed smart parking applications, object recognition, and light detection in autonomous cars.
-These sensors are also being utilized in smart city projects for security systems, face recognition, city infrastructure monitoring, and more.
+The most significant example of optical sensors being used in cutting-edge loT technology is automated cars.
+The induction of optical sensors in this space has allowed intelligent parking applications, object recognition, and light detection in autonomous vehicles.
+These sensors are also being utilized in innovative city projects for security systems, face recognition, city infrastructure monitoring, and more.
 They are also being used in smartphones to power in-display fingerprint security systems.

 #5.
 WATER QUALITY SENSORS:

 While most of us in urban areas take water quality for granted, many people in rural areas do not have access to purified and clean water.
 This is where water sensors come into play.
 Water quality sensors are tasked with detecting a range of parameters that determine the quality of water.
 These devices are implemented across the world in water filtration and distribution systems.
 They are used widely in intelligent systems that monitor the number of contaminants in water and issue notices/warnings if the water quality is too poor.
 Water quality sensors also help monitor sea pollution levels by incorporating other sensors, such as pH and OPR, to measure the acid-base balance or the number of suspended solids in the seawater.
 These sensors are also being utilized in modern swimming pools that monitor the pathogens in the water and start cleaning activities automatically when needed.